garrensmith/abletonpush/README.md

 # Ableton Push

 `abletonpush` is a library for working with the [Ableton Push](https://www.ableton.com/en/push/) in the browser.
+A working example can be found [here](https://www.garrensmith.com/posts/pushsynth).
 It is designed to allow a user to play notes and chords in the Isomorphic pad layout on the Push.
 The pad is setup in C Major scale and each pad pressed will be relative to that.
 The pads will be coloured to show the layout and pads will change colour when pressed.